tdignan87/traceVMS/README.md

 7. Badge Printing
 - It would be a good "nice to have" if once a visitor is signed into site then the app can connect to a printer and print a visitors badge.

+8. Image capturing
+- The ability to capture a image of the visitor via the device camera and store this into the database.